-Students may make application for Lassen College scholarships.
+Students may make application for Lassen Community College scholarships.
 The committee will review student scholarship applications and decide status of application.
 Based on the criteria for each scholarship, confirm the student's eligibility and rank students.

-Membership is made by appointment from the member's constituent group each May for the following academic year.
+Membership is made by appointment from the member's constituent group as needed.
 Membership is as follows:

-- 3 faculty appointed by the Academic Senate - 2 classified representatives appointed by CSEA - 1 student representative appointed by ASB - 1 confidential/management representative (Financial Aid Officer) - 1 administrator (chief student services officer)
+- 3 faculty appointed by the Academic Senate - 2 classified representatives appointed by CSEA - 1 student representative appointed by ASB - 1 confidential/management representative (Financial Aid Officer) - 1 administrator (Dean of Student Services/Institutional Research)